Foundations of Static and Dynamic Absolute Concentration Robustness: Illustrative Examples of Static and Dynamic ACR systems

 Suppose that $c_e$ and $c_o$ denote the concentration of carbon nanotube ropes that have even and odd number of electrons, respectively, in the ground state.
 Suppose $x$ is the concentration of free electrons in the ambient space.
 We assume that electrons are absorbed or emitted with a rate constant that depends only on the odd or even state.
 Then we can represent the system as a reaction network.

 The system of mass action ODEs associated with the network is:

 The quantity $c_e+c_o$ is conserved over time, so the dynamics are restricted to a two-dimensional affine set or compatibility class $S_c \coloneqq \{(x,c_e,c_o) \in \R^3_{\ge 0} : c_e + c_o = c > 0 \}$.
 The deficiency is $4-2-2=0$ and the network is weakly reversible (i.e. every reaction is part of a cycle).
 Many things are known about the dynamical properties of reversible, deficiency $0$ systems \cite{horn1972necessary,feinberg2019foundations}, see also Section \ref{sec:5yiu6fikfyuerlkgfye}.
-For instance, deficiency $0$ systems have a unique positive steady state within each compatibility class $\{c>0\}$, and each of these steady states is wide basin.
+For instance, reversible, zero deficiency systems have a unique positive steady state within each compatibility class $\{c>0\}$, and each of these steady states attracts all compatible, positive initial values.
 To explicitly solve for the positive steady state, note that each of the two binomials $k_1xc_e - k_2 c_o$ and $k_3xc_o - k_4c_e$ must vanish at the steady state.
 So, if we denote a steady state by $(x^*, c_e^*, c_o^*)$ then we have

 Note that the value of $x^*$ is independent of $c$.
-From general results about deficiency $0$ systems, $x$ is a dynamic ACR variable with the dynamic ACR value $\sqrt{k_2k_4/(k_1k_3)}$.
+From general results about reversible, zero deficiency systems, $x$ is a dynamic ACR variable with the dynamic ACR value $\sqrt{k_2k_4/(k_1k_3)}$.
 Thus the basin of attraction of $\{x^* = \sqrt{k_2k_4/(k_1k_3)}\}$ is the entire positive orthant.
 Note further that while neither $c_e$ nor $c_o$ is an ACR variable, their ratio $c_e/c_o$ behaves as an ACR variable.
-This type of ``ratio ACR'' will be discussed in detail in future work.
+This type of ``ratio ACR'' will be discussed in detail in future work. {\value{enumi}} \end{enumerate}